-Mickey, Donald and Goofy are a fire department.
-As you might expect, their attempts at fighting a boardinghouse fire are not particularly effective.
+Mickey, Donald and Goofy are fire fighters.
+As you might expect, their attempts at fighting a boarding house fire are not particularly effective.
 They hear Clarabelle singing in the bathtub...
 See full summary »

 Jon Reeves <firstname.lastname@example.org>

 1 of 2 people found this review helpful.

 Was this review helpful to you?